kinshuk4/AndroidStockHawk/README.md

 # StockHawk
 An Android app for monitoring stocks.
 This will replace Project 3 in the Android Developer Nanodegree.

+## Features
+* Each stock quote on the main screen is clickable and leads to a new screen which graphs the stock’s value over time.
+* Stock Hawk does not crash when a user searches for a non-existent stock.
+* Stock Hawk Stocks can be displayed in a collection widget.
+* Stock Hawk app has content descriptions for all buttons.
+* Stock Hawk app supports layout mirroring using both the LTR attribute and the start/end tags.
+* Strings are all included in the strings.xml file and untranslatable strings have a translatable tag marked to false.
+* Stock Hawk displays a default text on screen when offline, to inform users that the list is empty or out of date.

+## To make it work
+This sample uses the Gradle build system.
+To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

 Screenshots
 -----------
 <table>